ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 # Permission use cases

-Here are a few examples of sets of Policies that you can use to get some common permission configurations.
+Here are a few examples of sets of policies that you can use to get some common permission configurations.

-## Enter Back Office
+## Enter back office

-To allow the User to enter the Back Office interface and view all content, set the following Policies:
+To allow the User to enter the back office interface and view all content, set the following policies:

 - `user/login`
 - `content/read`